-5. O SUPPORTING the AGRICULTURAL SYSTEM
+5.0 SUPPORTING the AGRICULTURAL SYSTEM

-5.1 The AGRICULTURAL SYSTEM
+- 5.1 The AGRICULTURAL SYSTEM

-5.2 AGRICULTURAL and HOLLAND MARSH SPECIALTY CROP AREAS
+- 5.2 AGRICULTURAL and HOLLAND MARSH SPECIALTY CROP AREAS

-5.3 RURAL AREA
+- 5.3 RURAL AREA

-5.4 HAMLETS
+- 5.4 HAMLETS

+- 5.5 MINERAL AGGREGATE RESOURCE AREAS

 The Agricultural System is an important part of the fabric of York Region, supporting a vibrant agricultural community and contributing to the economy, quality of life and natural heritage legacy.
-With almost half of York Region's land protected for agricultural uses, the Region has some of the most productive agricultural lands in Canada.
+With almost half of York Region's land protected for agricultural uses, York Region has some of the most productive agricultural lands in Canada.
 From the rich organic soils of the Holland Marsh to a diverse mix of food and beverage manufacturers, the agriculture and agri-food sector plays an important role in York Region's economy.
-The diverse landscape makes the Region attractive to citizens and business.
+The diverse landscape makes York Region attractive to citizens and business.

-Protecting the agricultural land base comprised of agricultural areas as well as specialty crop areas and rural areas creates a robust productive land base for agriculture supporting a sustsinable agri-food network.
-This, along with enabling infrastructure, services and assets, is important to the viability of the sector, ensuring that residents have access to a safe and secure food supply.
+Protecting the agricultural land base comprised of agricultural areas as well as specialty crop areas and rural areas creates a robust productive land base for agriculture supporting a sustainable agri-food network.
+This, along with enabling infrastructure, services and assets, is important to the viability of the sector, ensuring access to a safe and secure food supply.
+It is important to recognize the relationship and mutual benefits that exist between the Agricultural and Natural Systems.
+Agricultural best management practices support protection and long-term viability of both.

-The policies in this Chapter are intended to protect and enhance the Agricultural System and provide guidance for long term agricultural production and jobs.
-The Chapter also provides policy direction to protect Aggregate Resources and the rural character of existing Hamlets within York Region.
+The policies in this Chapter are intended to protect and enhance the Agricultural System and provide guidance for long-term agricultural production and jobs.
+The Chapter also provides policy direction to protect Aggregate Resources and recognizes the rural character of Hamlets and the role they play in supporting the vitality of the Agricultural Area.